steemit/wallet/docs/AI-driver/05-recovery.md

    the *normalized* transaction digest, matching what will be broadcast).
 6. **CAS discipline**: every status transition is a conditional UPDATE (`WHERE status='<expected>'`) counting affected rows; `processing` claims must roll back to `confirmed` on failure paths.
+   The same discipline governs the lifecycle helpers (`src/lib/recovery/lifecycle.ts`): lazy expiry (`confirmed|processing` older than 24h → terminal `expired`) and the bounded stuck-claim reclaim (`processing` older than 10 min → `confirmed`) are both timestamp-conditional CAS updates — a live claim or a concurrent transition is never clobbered.
 7. Rate limits: request 5/300s/IP, confirm 5/300s/IP, recover-account 3/60s/IP.
 Forensic IP
    self-check (`INFRA_IP`) compares the client IP against infra ranges and alerts on drift.